Autoencoder Based Sample Selection for Self-Taught Learning: Experiments

+Our next analysis focuses on the comparison between performance generated by soft classifiers and hard classifiers.
 In Table \ref{clsCaltech101siftbow}, it is obvious that GASTL methods with soft classifiers provide the best performance.
 For image datasets such as Caltech101, it is unusual for the relevance between one source sample and a particular target class to be much larger than for other target classes.
 A soft classifier is able to characterize the relationship between a source sample and each target class during pseudo-labeling, while a hard classifier only selects the most similar class to each source sample and ignores other target classes, which may degrade knowledge transfer performance due to the possible useful information from other classes.
 This can also be validated by the results of KMM and MLS in Table \ref{clsCaltech101siftbow}, which shows the advantages of soft classifiers over hard classifiers.
 However, the classification rates listed in Table \ref{clsCaltech101vgg19} are quite large and similar to each other.
-Therefore, these results cannot provide significant information on validating the advantages of soft classifier over hard classifier on image datasets.
+Therefore, these results cannot provide significant information on validating the advantages of the soft classifier over the hard classifier on image datasets.
 On the other hand, the performance increase brought by knowledge transfer also depends on the difficulty of the classification problem.
-For example, the performance increase of Caltech101 using the SIFT-BOW features is much larger than using the VGG-19 features.
+For example, the performance increase of Caltech101 using the SIFTBOW features is much larger than using the VGG-19 features.

-In Tables \ref{clsIMDB} and \ref{clsTwitter}, hard classifiers consistently provide slightly better performance than soft classifiers for GASTL methods, while for KMM and MLS, the differences are smaller.
-According to our experimental setup, IMDB and Twitter play interchangable roles as source and target.
-Therefore, in each experiment both source and target domains share a label space with two labels (``positive sentiment" and ``negative sentiment").
-Therefore, in this case it is better to use hard classifier than soft classifier since the two labels indicate two multually exclusive categories.
+In Table \ref{clsnlp}, hard classifiers consistently provide slightly better performance than soft classifiers for GASTL methods, while for KMM and MLS, the differences are smaller.
+According to our experimental setup, IMDB and Twitter play interchangeable roles as source and target.
+In each experiment both source and target domains share a label space with two labels (``positive sentiment" and ``negative sentiment").
+Therefore, in this case it is better to use hard classifier than soft classifier since the two labels indicate two mutually exclusive and largely distinguishable categories.

-It is difficult to interpret the results in Table \ref{clsEsc50}.
-The overall performance of hard classifier based methods is better than soft classifier based ones for groups 1 to 4, while group 5 provides opposite results.
-We believe that the results reflect the complexity of this dataset.